cisagov/parsnip/docs/parsnip.md

 The Parsnip ecosystem consists of three parts:
 1. A GUI interface designed provide a visual representation of a protocol's packet structure
 2. JSON files in an intermediate language (IL) that is fed into the backend.
 This intermediate language is made up of a set of JSON structures using keywords for each key-value pair to indicate it's type.
 3. A backend that performs processing on the parsnip IL files and outputs the spicy, zeek and event files necessary for a parser

 ## Setup
-Parsnip has been tested with Ubuntu 22.04.
+Parsnip has been tested with Ubuntu 22.04 and 24.04.

 ### GUI
 Install Prerequisites:

+**Method 1**

 ```bash
 sudo apt update